Marco2929/StabledGroundingSAM/README.md

 wget -q https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth
 ```

-Add a classes.txt file which contains the objects you want to label.
+5. Create a "classes.txt" file that contains the objects you want to label.

-Run program with providing the location of the classes.txt file, the initial image and how many pictures the model should generate.
+6. Run the program by providing the location of the "classes.txt" file, the initial image location, and the number of pictures you want the model to generate:

 ```bash
 python -m main <class.txt location> <initial image location> <number of pictures>
 ```

-## 🔧 Adjustables
+### 🔧 Adjustments

-There are many optional arguments which make it possible to adjust the output of the models.
+StabledGroundingSAM provides several optional arguments that allow you to adjust the output of the models:

-### Stable Diffusion:
+#### Stable Diffusion:

-`--diffusion_prompt:` Provide different prompt to stable diffusion (by default classes.txt)
+- `--diffusion_prompt`: Provide a different prompt to stable diffusion (by default, uses the "classes.txt" file).

+- `--guidance_scale`: Adjust the guidance scale.

+- `--strength`: Adjust the strength.

-See stable diffusion documentation
+Refer to the stable diffusion documentation for more information.

-`--guidance_scale`

-`--strength`

-### Grounding-Dino:
+#### Grounding-Dino:

-See Grounding-Dino documentation

-`--box_threshold`

-`--text_threshold`
+- `--box_threshold`: Adjust the box threshold for object detection in Grounding Dino.

+- `--text_threshold`: Adjust the text threshold for object detection in Grounding Dino.

+Refer to the Grounding Dino documentation for more information.

-### Segment Anything (only available in the yolo dataset):
+#### Segment Anything (only available in the YOLO dataset):
-Mask will not be used if it's over or under this percentage, useful to finetune segmentation.

-`--min_image_area_percentage`

-`--max_image_area_percentage`
+- `--min_image_area_percentage`: Specify the minimum image area percentage for the segmentation mask.

+- `--max_image_area_percentage`: Specify the maximum image area percentage for the segmentation mask.

-`--approximation_percentage: `Changes the sharpness of mask.
+- `--approximation_percentage`: Adjust the sharpness of the segmentation mask.

+These adjustable parameters allow you to fine-tune the output according to your requirements.

+Feel free to experiment with these parameters to achieve the desired results.

+## Conclusion

+StabledGroundingSAM is a powerful package that combines stable diffusion, Grounding Dino, and Segment Anything to generate new images with object segmentation.
+By following the installation steps and using the provided adjustable parameters, you can customize the output according to your needs.
+Have fun exploring the capabilities of StabledGroundingSAM and creating your own segmented image datasets!